Ikarosy/SpikingNeRF-of-CASIA/README.md

 ## What's more

 One can easily re-write the config file (e.g. configs/nerf_main_condensing/lego.py) to reproduce different ablation results, e.g. temporal flip.
 SpikingNeRF-T is the TensoRF based spikingnerf.
-Just check autorun.py in Spikingnerf-t. and `python autorun.py`.
+Just check and understant how to use autorun.py in Spikingnerf-t. and `python autorun.py`.

 ## Declaration & Some nonsignificant Personal Complaints （I just failed holding it back）